WWDTM: Bob Costas

 It gives you the relaxed confidence to jazz scat.

-Thanks to Austin to Brian Babylon, Emmy Blattnick, and Peter Gross.
+Reinfest Smith.
+Thanks, Dustin, to Brian Babylon, Emmy Blottnick, and Peter Groves.

-And thanks to all of you listening, wherever you might be.
+And thanks to all of you listening wherever you might be.
+I'm Peter Sagal.

 This is NPR.